-14010 12 72/11
+Table 12 VEAV

 LABEL DESCRIPTION

 PVID

 Port This field displays the port number.

-PVID A PVID (Port VLAN ID) is a tag that adds to incoming untagged frames received on a port so that the frames are forwarded to the VLAN group that the tag defines.
+PVID A PVID (Port VLAN ID) is a tag that adds to incoming untagged frames received on that the frames are forwarded to the VLAN group that the tag defines.

 Enter a number between 1 and 4094 as the port VLAN ID.

 Apply Click this button to save your PVID settings to the Switch.